 We help families choose good helpers everyday.
 This is a difficult decision and one of the most important you’ll ever make.
 You don’t have to do it alone.
 We can guide you through the process of deciding who is best.
 While you’ll only do this once in your lifetime (maybe twice), we’ve helped hundreds of families in the seven years our firm has been solely dedicated to estate planning and elder law.
 We’ve seen A LOT and gained a lot of wisdom from the families we help on a daily basis.
 We can help you know what to do and what NOT to do.

 Give us a call at 217-726-9200 and plan to attend an upcoming workshop today.
-If you attend one of our workshops, you’ll receive $200 off your initial meeting fee (if you schedule your appointment within 30 days of the workshop).
-We do this so you’ll know, before spending your hard-earned money, if we’re the right firm for you.
+We encourage people to attend a workshop so you can be better informed about effective planning, and get a sense of whether we’re the right firm for you.
 Attending a workshop makes the planning process easier and more effective.

 The greatest threat to an effective estate plan is not taking any action at all, so take your first step today and call us at 217-726-9200.